serverless/event-gateway-sdk/CONTRIBUTING.md

 ### Client Initialization

 As an alternative we could have used `const gateway = new EventGateway({ options })`.
 I suggest we avoid using the `new` keyword at all as if the user leaves it out this would be an issue hard to discover.
-In addition I suggest to go agains `import FDK from 'fdk'; const fdk = new FDK()` as this doesn't mention anywhere in the code that this instantiates a Event Gateway client nor does it remove the ability to extend the FDK module going forward by another client or utils.
+In addition I suggest to go agains `import FDK from 'event-gateway-sdk'; const eg_sdk = new FDK()` as this doesn't mention anywhere in the code that this instantiates a Event Gateway client nor does it remove the ability to extend the FDK module going forward by another client or utils.

 ### Function Arguments